dmachard/python-dnstap-receiver/README.md

 - **query/tcp**: total of queries withTCP protocol
 - **response/udp**: total of responses with UDP,protocol
 - **response/tcp**: total of responses with TCP protocol
-- **response/[rcode]**: total of responses per specific rcode
+- **response/[rcode]**: total of responses per specific rcode = noerror, nxdomain, refused,...
-- **query/[rrtype]**: total of queries per record resource type
+- **query/[rrtype]**: total of queries per record resource type = = a, aaaa, cname,...

-[rcode] = noerror, nxdomain, refused,...

-[rrtype] = a, aaaa, cname,...

 ### Tables

-- **top-domains**: list of domains sorted by return codes and total of queries or responses
+- **top-domains**: table of domains sorted by return codes and total of queries or responses
 - **top-clients**:
-  - list of ip with total of queries
+  - table of ip addresses with total of queries
-  - list of ip with total bytes
+  - table of ip addresses with total bytes
-- **top-rrtypes**: list of resources record types with total of queries or responses
+- **top-rrtypes**: table of resources record types with total of queries or responses
-- **top-rcodes**: list of return codes with total of queries or responses
+- **top-rcodes**: table of return codes with total of queries or responses

 ## API